ducasp/MSX-Development/FPGA/ocm-pld v3.9x/docs/FRANKY-README.txt

 Remember to use SETSMART -8C before, otherwise you might not have sound.

+IMPORTANT: SMS VDP doesn't work well with a Turbo Clocked CPU and almost all games will fail if z80 is not clocked @3.58MHz, so, turn off Turbo (first DIP SWITCH).

 If using Sofa Run, remember to check SMS settings in Sofa Run settings and make sure ALL settings except AUDIO and VIDEO (should be set to Franky) are set to DEFAULT, otherwise the changes on SSMS.INI will be ignored and your Sofa Run